alexyy802/waifucord/docs/api.rst

     Called when a message is deleted.
 If the message is not found in the internal message cache, then this event will not be called.
-    Messages might not be in cache if the message is too old or the client is participating in high traffic guilds.
+    Messages might not be in cache if the message is too old or the bunny is participating in high traffic guilds.

-    If this occurs increase the :class:`max_messages <Client>` parameter or use the :func:`on_raw_message_delete` event instead.
+    If this occurs increase the :class:`max_messages <Bunny>` parameter or use the :func:`on_raw_message_delete` event instead.

     This requires :attr:`Intents.messages` to be enabled.